-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://uark.pressbooks.pub/speaking/?p=1935#oembed-13

-I wish you all the best as we begin this journey on our paths and I sincerely hope and pray that your time and success have proven to be as memorable and spiritually rewarding as mine.
-If not, there's always summer school.
+funny one-liner.
+(I have the video cued to play just the closing) 曱 One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://uark.pressbooks.pub/speaking/?p=1935#oembed-13 our time a u all the best as we begin this journey on our paths and I sincerely hope and pray that nd success have proven to be as memorable and spiritually rewarding as mine.
+If not, ays summer school.